gtsli/grocery_e-receipt/synthetic_data/README.md

 This folder contains all of the information regarding the cleaning and generation of data.
 To date, this project lacks a real world training dataset and thus for the completion of this project we had to rely on synthetically generating our own data based on common rules we saw across multiple receipt items from different stores. **NOTE:** once legitimate real world data is obtained, the synthetic data and its entire pipeline should be REPLACED.

-# How The Synthetic Data Generation Pipeline Works
+# How the Synthetic Data Generation and the Manual Data Pipelines Work

 ## /synthetic_data/data/